Sullivan & Cromwell LLP Logo

 Related Lawyers

-Sullivan & Cromwell boasts a leading executive compensation practice.
+Sullivan & Cromwell boasts a leading Executive Compensation Practice.
 The Firm advises companies, boards of directors, compensation committees, management teams and individual executives.

 S&C’s advice comprises the range of compensation and benefit arrangements in extraordinary corporate events, including mergers and acquisitions, joint ventures, IPOs, bankruptcies and leveraged buyouts in transition and succession planning.
 The Firm also advises on corporate governance, securities, disclosure and tax considerations.

-More than 20 executive compensation group lawyers work closely with members of the Firm’s General Practice and Tax groups when special expertise might be needed.
+More than 20 Executive Compensation Group lawyers work closely with members of the Firm’s General Practice and Tax groups when special expertise might be needed.

 M&A